Knguyen-dev/Knguyen-dev/README.md

 ## Hi there 👋
-I'm a CS student at IUB, where I've been working with in full-stack development and large-scale systems.
+I'm a CS student at IUB, where I've been working on full-stack development and scalable systems.
 Outside of my main focus on web and backend systems, I'm actively exploring my interests in R&D. I've been learning about topics like machine learning and embedded systems/electronics to expand my ability to contribute to a broader range of projects.

 ## 💻 Technologies & Skills
 - **Languages:** Python, JavaScript, TypeScript, C, C++, Java